idealparable/BibleQ/DidLazarusWriteJohn.md

 Probably this is a coincidence that the mother of someone I think we present at Jesus' arrest (Mark) happens to be named Mary (we do know John and Mary are common names, obviously), but based just on this snippet, it could be that the one told to take care of her at the cross is Mark.
 But... probably just a different Mary?
 Not sure if anything in the context makes it clear either way.

-But it made me wonder if in fact, DiLoved is Mark...
+But it made me wonder if in fact, DiscipleLoved is Mark...
 I hope I'm joking?
 But yeah.
 Doesn't fit all of the evidence that it has to be the author of John, who apparently has to be John (son of Zebedee... not John called Mark).
 But that was a surprise.

 Back to John 21: